-- It is determined that maintaining the class schedule would constitute a real and present danger to safety and welfare. - If weather conditions are severe enough to prevent a substantial number of commuting students, faculty and staff - from arriving to campus. - If weather conditions make it impossible to continue the regular work day.
+- It is determined that maintaining the class schedule would constitute a real and present danger to safety and welfare. - If weather conditions are severe enough to prevent a substantial number of commuting students, faculty and staff from traveling safely do not risk it.
+Stay home. - If power or water services are interrupted. - If weather conditions make it impossible to continue the regular work day.